TRAIL RIDES leave at 9:00 a.m., 11:00 a.m., 2:00 p.m. and 4:00 p.m. seven days a week. Reservations are required.

 - Please wear loose fitting clothing and no flip-flops.

 - Riders will be asked to arrive 30 minutes before the ride starts.

 - During the fall, prior to Daylight Savings and then again during Thanksgiving, rides leave daily at 9 am, 11 am, 2 pm and 4 pm.

-- During the Christmas/New Year Holiday (December 20-January 4), rides will leave daily at 9 am, 11 am, 1:30 pm and 3:30 pm.
-We will be closed Christmas Day, and will not be operating the 3:30 ride on December 24th and January 31st.
+- During the Christmas/New Year holiday, rides leave daily at 9 am, 11 am, 1:30 pm and 3:30 pm.
+We are closed Christmas Day, and do not operate the 3:30 ride on December 24th and January 31st.

 - We are open every day except Christmas Day.